SUMMARY:

-While there were some predictions we caught from the get-go — for instance, to no one’s surprise, the Cybersecurity Maturity Model Certifications have become paramount for success with DoD contracts — most of what we thought would happen last year, did not.
+While there were some predictions we caught from the get-go — for instance, to no one’s surprise, the Cybersecurity Maturity Model Certifications have become paramount for success with DoD contracts — most of what we thought would happen last year did not.
 So, as I look back on the past year and try to draw some conclusions about what we’ll see in government contracting, I’m nervous about what catastrophe is lurking in the coming months, waiting to disrupt our industry during 2021.

 Yet, there are some things I feel confident about moving forward.
-As we turn the chapter on 2020 and open the door to 2021, I believe some trends will shape the nature of work for government contractors.
+As we turn the page on 2020 and open the door to 2021, I believe some trends will shape the nature of work for government contractors.
 Many of which are remnants of last year’s events, while some I hope to come to fruition without the barriers of our current business climate.

 2021 Trends in Government Contracting